 Maggie is a self-styled nomadic illustrator.
 She was born and raised in New York but flies to Japan as often as she can, her second home.
 She works as a designer for sustainable and artisanal brands around the world.

 Rafaela Rodrigues, The New Voyager in Lisbon

 Rafaela was born and raised in the Portuguese island of Madeira and now lives in Lisbon.
-She loves drawing all things to the sea as well as travelling around Europe with her sketchbook.
-Her artwork is exposed at the wonderful O!
+She loves drawing all things of the sea as well as travelling around Europe with her sketchbook.
+Her artwork is on view at the wonderful O!
 Galeria in Porto and in Lisbon.